 "Business is booming, until today," 3 charged with running sex ring with wealthy clients in Massachusetts, Virginia

-BOSTON - Three people were arrested Wednesday for allegedly operating a high-end brothel network out of apartment complexes in Cambridge, Watertown and Virginia.
+BOSTON - Three people were arrested Wednesday for allegedly operating a high-end brothel network out of apartment complexes in Cambridge, Dedham and Watertown, Massachusetts as well as Virginia.

 "This commercial sex ring was built on secrecy and exclusivity, catering to wealthy and well-connected clientele," acting U.S. Attorney for Massachusetts Joshua Levy said in a news conference in Boston.